Exploring Project Dependency Diagram

 To pan and zoom the diagram, use the controls in the upper left corner of the diagram area.
 Alternatively, you can pan the diagram using scroll bars or click anywhere in the diagram area outside the diagram items and drag while the hand cursor is shown.
 For zooming, you can also use the mouse wheel.

 The diagram layout is calculated automatically, but you can change it if necessary: all items can be moved.
-To move an item (project, link, or grouping item), first click on it to select, and then click and drag it while the cross cursor is shown.
+To move an item, first click on it to select, and then click and drag it while the cross cursor is shown.

 Using the Group by selector, you can group projects by solution folders or by file system structure.
 The grouping applies both in the left part and in the diagram.
 If necessary, you can collapse and expand grouping items in the diagram in one of the following ways: